dorightdigital/js-config/README.md

 it to [SpecRunner](test/jasmine/SpecRunner.html) of course).

 If you think there's a missing feature create some failing tests, then mark them as 'xit' and send a pull request.

+Note
+---

+At this stage dev branch is being used to teach javascript principles, if you think the entire design could be improved feel free to raise a pull request... as long as it passes the same tests.